 This template picks up any templates that provide the Reliable capability, and merges their rules with its own rules.
-If the template were
+If the template were also required to provide the Reliable capability, the inherits keyword should be used as shown here:

 '''

 volume_template MyReliableSnapshot {

 inherits Reliable

 provides Snapshot

 rules {

-...
+. . .

 }

 };

 '''